shdnx/dangless-malloc/README.md

 Hugepagesize:       2048 kB
 ```

-In my tests, it appears that at minimum **71** free huge pages are required to satisfy Dune.
-(TODO: why?)
+In my tests, it appears that at minimum **71** free huge pages are required to satisfy Dune, although it's not quite clear to me as to why: by default for 2 safe stacks of size 2 MB each, we should only need 2 hugepages.

 You can dedicate more huge pages by modifying `/proc/sys/vm/nr_hugepages` (again, you'll need to use `su` to do so), or by executing: